-The Agency's criteria for identifying Down include:
+The Countryside Agency's criteria for identifying Down include:

-- (a) the equivalence of 'down' to 'unimproved calcareous grassland' - (b) the recognition of the Yorkshire Wolds as being part of the English downland.
+- (a) the equivalence of 'down' to 'unimproved calcareous grassland.' - (b) the recognition of the Yorkshire Wolds as being part of the English downland.

-We think, on the basis of the information we have provided previously [3] and the additional information provided here that this area qualifies as 'down' as a result of its vegetation, which is predominantly unimproved calcareous grassland, and its degree of openness.
+We think, on the basis of the information we have provided previously [2] and the additional information provided here that this area qualifies as 'down' as a result of its vegetation, which is predominantly unimproved calcareous grassland.

-3.4 Conclusion
+3.3 Conclusion